Hardware Projects

 In October 2006 I bought a private transputer project and many worthwhile books from Volker B. (Germany).
 The design was a Eurocard (100mm x 160mm) with one transputer (T805@25MHz), some simple TTL chips and four 30 pin SIMM sockets.

-Four boards where assembled five where blank.
-During my searching for more SIMMs I found someone in USA, who sold 60ns 16MB SIMMs.
-In short, I bought 36 16MB SIMMs, some TTL's, 19" front covers 6TE, Sockets and so on.
+Four boards were assembled and five were blank.
+During my searching for more SIMMs I found someone in the United States, who sold 60ns 16MB SIMMs.
+In short, I bought 36 16MB SIMMs, some TTL's, 19" front covers 6TE, sockets and so on.
 There was a required modification from the original design, to change the RAS-only refresh to a CAS-before-RAS refresh (with only two scratches, two short wires and a 74F32N replaced by a 74F08N!).
 I've ordered 3 new boards from pcb-pool and finally I have eight full populated boards with a total of 512MB.

 Using 150 ispy 3.23 | mtest 3.22